ComputationalEcologyLab/CDMetaPOP-Disease-Manuscript/README.md

 1. Install CDMetaPOP: Follow the installation instructions at the main CDMetaPOP repository.

-2. Navigate to a Figure Directory: cd figure_4_selection_demo/inputs/
+2. Navigate to a Figure Directory: cd /Theoretical_Validation/Inputs_Files/

-3. Run Simulation: Run the CDMetaPOP executable using the input files in this directory (e.g., CDMetaPOP.exe PopVars_Neutral.csv).
+3. Run Simulation: Run the CDMetaPOP program using the input files in this directory

 4. Repeat: Repeat this process for all simulation scenarios (Neutral, Resistance, etc.)